mikumeda/OfficeDocs-Exchange/Exchange/ExchangeServer2013/what-the-sensitive-information-types-in-exchange-look-for-exchange-2013-help.md

 ### Pattern

-Pattern must include all of the following:
+Pattern must include all of the following items:

 - One letter (not case sensitive) from this set of possible letters: abcdefghjklmnprstux, which is a registrant code
 - One letter (not case sensitive), which is the first letter of the registrant's last name